jarvisteach/appJar/docs/mkdocs/docs/index.md

 There are no other dependencies - simply [download](https://github.com/RWBA/appJar/blob/appJar/releases/appJar.zip?raw=true), unzip, and put it in your code folder.
 Check out the [installation](/Install) instructions for other ways to get **appJar** working.

-GUIs in Python are hard, there's a huge amount of [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) required to get things working - so we hide all that.
+GUIs in Python are hard, there's a huge amount of [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) required to get things working - so we hide all of that.
 We're also not big fans of lots of parameters, so we keep them to a minimum, instead giving functions to get & set most things.

 ### Hello appJar